-Due to thick vegetation, topography, and other access limitations, equipment would be delivered to boring locations B-28, B-29, B-30A, and B-34A by helicopter.
+Due to thick vegetation, topography, and other access limitations, equipment would be delivered to boring locations B-28, B-29, and B-30A by helicopter.
 These locations were chosen based on the amount of naturally open canopy.
-Locations B-30B and B-34B are alternative sites for locations B-30A and B-34A, and, if needed, would also be accessed by helicopter.
+Locations B-30B and B-34B are alternative sites for locations B-30A and B-34A (in Caltrans' ROW) and, if needed, would also be accessed by helicopter.
 The alternative sites are near the proposed B-30A and B-34A drilling sites and would only be used if they were determined to be safer and easier to access.
 This determination would be made by the helicopter pilot once geotechnical staging activities begin.
 Once the equipment is delivered, the drilling team would access the locations by foot from U.S. 101.
 For equipment access purposes, trimming of vegetation (with hand tools) to 6 inches above the ground would be required.

 All borings originating within the park would be vertical borings.
 Boring location B-36 begins above ground within GDRC land but would traverse horizontally below ground into the DNCRSP parcel.
+Boring location B-34B straddles the DNCRSP/ROW boundary line.

-Seismic lines SL 11, SL 12, SL 13, SL 14, SL 15, SL 16, SL 17, SL 18 and SL 21 would be accessed by foot, and light vegetation trimming (with hand tools) may be required to create a pathway to both the boring and survey line locations.
-SL 18 and SL 21 straddle the DNCRSP/GDRC property line.
-SL 11 straddles the RNP and DNCRSP property line.
+Seismic lines SL 11, SL 12, SL 13, SL 14, SL 16, SL 17, SL 18 and SL 21 would be accessed by foot, and light vegetation trimming (with hand tools) may be required to create a pathway to both the boring and survey line locations.
+SL 18 and SL 21 straddle the DNCRSP/GDRC boundary line.
+SL 11 straddles the DNCRSP/ROW boundary line.

-No road access, road development, or road creation would occur within California State Parks (CSP) land (see attached Phase 2B Layouts).
+No road access, road development, or road creation would occur within California State Parks (CSP) land (see Phase 2B Layouts in Appendix A).